shiftsecurityleft/infrapipe/QUICKSTART.md

 # Quick Start Guide

 1. Clone the repo to [Gitlab](https://gitlab.com)
-  a.
-Go to New Project -> Import Project -> Repo by URL
+  - Go to New Project -> Import Project -> Repo by URL
-  b.
-Type in repository url: https://github.com/shiftsecurityleft/infrapipe.git
+  - Type in repository url: https://github.com/shiftsecurityleft/infrapipe.git
-  c.
-Click Create Project
+  - Click Create Project
 2. Run the default pipeline to build the base Docker image

 ## Set up the config file with AWS account / IAM imfo : CloudFormation